TimHess/steeltoe-wiki/Steeltoe-Support-Versions.md

 ## Released Versions

 When new versions of Steeltoe are released, they are tested with the latest supported versions of .NET.
-It is recommend to run the latest patch version for the targeted release.
+It is recommended to run the latest patch version for the targeted Steeltoe release.

 ### Currently Supported Releases